Introduction

 The dropout input specifies the probability that a layer randomly sets some inputs to 0 at each step during training time.
 A value of 0.2 means that 20% of the layers inputs will be set to 0.
 This is used to reduce overfitting.

 The sizeEmbedding input specifies the size of the embedding used.
-The first layer is an embedding layer which converts each sparse feature to a dense vector which it learns.
+The first layer is an embedding layer which converts each sparse feature to a dense learned vector.
 An embedding is a lower dimensional projection of the features where distance between points is a measure of similarity.

 The weightDecay input corresponds to the weight decay in the objective function.
 During model fitting the aim is to minimize the objective function.
 The objective function is made up of the prediction error (the difference between the prediction vs the truth) plus the square of the weights multiplied by the weight decay.
 The larger the weight decay, the more you penalize having large weights.
 If you set the weight decay too large, the model will never fit well enough, if you set it too low, you need to be careful of overfitting (so try to stop model fitting earlier).